accessibility/Axioms/README.md

 - Keep it simple.
 On the web, semantic HTML is the best.
 Take the time to understand semantics.
 ARIA can extend HTML, but if not used properly it can make it worse.
 Only use ARIA if you can’t do it with HTML.
 - Keyboard issues hold about 40% of accessibility failures, and most automated tools do not evaluate for them.
 Testing for this is relatively easy, but is often overlooked.
 - Uncomplicated interfaces are easier to make accessible and will be simpler to maintain.
+- Designing systems that encompass the diversity "at the edges" will respond better to change and cost less in the long run.
+Accommodation and accessibility gate-keeping are expensive, brittle and degrade quickly.

 ## Authoring
 - Authoring experiences can shape the accessibility of their work.
 The Authoring Tool Accessibility Guidelines (ATAG) 2.0, Part B is a strong example of this.